 Thomas Alex Osika

-The sculptures of Thomas Osika are in private collections that include: Unilever Lever House NYC, Bridgeport Hospital, Charles B. Benenson Sculpture Garden- Greenwich CT, Fodera Fine Art Conservation of NYC, and The Denis Nayden Collection-Admiral Cove, Jupiter FL.
+The sculptures of Thomas Osika are in private collections that include: Unilever Lever House NYC, Yale University Art Gallery, Bridgeport Hospital, Charles B. Benenson Sculpture Garden, Fodera Fine Art Conservation of NYC. and Denis Nayden Collection.

 My first memory of sculpting was when I was about 5 years old and used my dad’s wood chisel and a little hammer to carve scenes on bricks.
-I then sat on the curb trying to sell them for 5 cents each and quickly found that lemonade was more a popular commodity!
+I sat on the curb trying to sell them for 5 cents each and quickly found that lemonade was more a popular commodity!
 I also grew up splitting wood and that’s probably why it is one of my favorite sculptural mediums.
 My dad wasn’t an artist but we constantly cut and split wood to heat our home.
 It was all done with hammers, axes and wedges and I enjoyed all of it; The unique smell of each type of wood, the grain and the challenge of the process.
 I sculpted much of my first works in clay and thought a lot about the whole additive vs subtraction methods of sculpting and eventually found carving was a better method for me.
 When I could eventually afford to cast one of my pieces in bronze, I found it to be the perfect medium to enlarge my wood carvings into towering figures enriched with their own sense of presence, their own life.
 Bronze has a rich warm surface and there is a primal creative force involved in the process of pouring the molten metal.
-Stone is also a beautiful material and some sculptures may simply look better in stone than bronze.
+Stone is also a beautiful material and I find some sculptures may simply just look better in stone than bronze.